mshahat/interconnect_barcelona2017/README.md

  * Make sure to enable hardware virtualisation in BIOS
 * Linux e.g. CentOS or Ubuntu

+*OR*

+We're providing a vagrant box to use, which includes this software
+* kubectl
+* etc.

 ## TIBCO software

 * BW 5.13 - RV, TRA